sakshigajjar/SciVision-Scientific-Image-Classifier/README.md

 + Customizable: Our codebase is designed to be easily customizable, allowing users to train the model on their own datasets or fine-tune the existing model for specific tasks.

 + Prediction and Visualization: We provide functions for predicting classes of input images and visualizing the prediction results, making it easier to understand and interpret the model's outputs.
-+

 # Getting Started
 To get started with using our scientific image classifier:

-Step-1: Clone this repository to your local machine/Kaggle.
+Step-1: Clone this repository to your local machine/Kaggle._
-Step-2: Install the necessary dependencies by running pip install if you encounter any error in importing.
+Step-2: Install the necessary dependencies by running pip install if you encounter any error in importing._
-Step-3: Load the pretrained model
+Step-3: Load the pretrained model._
 Step-4: